-Email marketing is a great way to drive website traffic and keep your customers up to date.
-A carefully crafted email marketing strategy helps provide users with useful information that they can click through to land on different pages of your website such as a blog post.
-This is why it is imperative to put careful thought into your email subject lines.
 The subject of an email can heavily influence whether or not a user opens your email.
 However, email is just one piece of the puzzle.
 You need to build a good experience for your users.
-Give them great content, connect with them on social media, etc. to keep them coming back.
-The best advice to creating subject lines that work is understanding your audience.
+Give them great content and connect with them on social media to keep them coming back.
+The best advice for creating subject lines that work is understanding your audience.
 If you put in the time and research here, it’ll make your job that much easier.

 Essential Elements of Great Email Subject Lines